txzhao/Model-Control-RCV/progress_log.md

   - Had a meeting with Gonzalo (PHD who previously worked on the RCV).
 Told us to remember to update time delay to 0.1 when MPC in ROS
 - **next move:**
   - Implement PI-controller that controlls a desired velocity and steering.

+### 2017-11-23

+- **done:**
+  - Implemented PI-controller to control the desired velocity, based on outputs given from odometry.
+Turns out that controlling steering is not that easy, as there is no output from the system related to steering available.
+We currently do not know how create an interface for this.
+  - Updated the mass of the vehicle as well as the separate wheels.
+Moreover, we changed the max angle of the wheels to be the correct 25 degrees.
+- **next move:**
+  - Implement PI-controller that controlls steering.